 ✅ Multiple Language Support

-✅ Multiple Device Compatibility
+✅ Supports Multiple Devices

 ✅ Powerful Search Function

-✅ Offer Trial Period
+✅ Offers Trial Period

-- Explain concepts with images and charts
+- Explain concepts with images, videos, and tutorials

 - Offer data and statistics to make content more engaging

-- Break down a wall of words with bullet lists.
+- Break down a wall of words with bullet lists

 It's recommended that you keep only valuable information and structure it in a way that makes information-gathering effortless.